Local Advantage Networks for Cooperative Multi-Agent Reinforcement Learning: Method

-Fourth, $\Tilde{Q}^{\bm{\pi}}_a$ reduces the learning complexity of the decentralized policy.
-Extracting a policy from a value based algorithm is usually done by taking the maximizing action of the Q-value, or of the advantage as it has the same action ordering.
-As the advantage contains less information it is usually easier to learn \citep{Wang2015DuelingLearning}.
-However, the advantage cannot be learned on its own and it requires to learn the corresponding value, which suffers from both the partial observability and the moving target problem.
-Therefore, LAN's proxy offers a simple and efficient way to learn the local advantages without the local value.
+\textbf{Intuition 2:} $\Tilde{Q}^{\bm{\pi}}_a$ reduces the learning complexity associated with decentralized policy optimization.
+Typically, extracting a policy from a value-based algorithm involves selecting the action that maximizes the Q-value or advantage, as they have the same action ordering.
+However, advantage and value functions exhibit different learning complexities, depending on the characteristics of the environment.
+While the advantage function learns the impact of each action on the overall return, the value function learns the expected cumulative return, necessitating more marginalization over different states and other agents' histories.
+This distinction motivated the introduction of Dueling DQN in MDPs \citep{Wang2016DuelingLearning}.
+Nonetheless, learning the advantage function in isolation is not feasible; it requires learning the corresponding value function, which suffers from both the partial observability and the moving target problem.
+Therefore, LAN's proxy provides a straightforward and efficient approach to learn local advantages without relying on local values.